At The Enchanted Tiki Room: Under New Management, William calls Morris a hockey puck, a favorite insult of his voice actor Don Rickles.

 Cracked: To outsiders, this seems like the kind of minimum wage summer job anybody can get.
 When you see some guy sweating his balls away in a huge furry mascot costume, you don't imagine his job interview was much more intensive than "Are you currently breathing and not a child molester?"
 But this is actually a very difficult job to get, and a lot of people want it. [...]
 Those who remain are the ones who are truly into it — many have known all their lives that this was where they wanted to work.
 They grew up not wanting to be an astronaut or a cowboy, just wanting to work at Disney.

 Executive Meddling: Very prevalent in the late Eisner-era, like so many other things at Disney.
 The Subs getting shut down for the first time, the entire fiasco surrounding Journey Into Imagination, the infamous cost-cutting that went into California Adventure, the Paris Studios park and Hong Kong Disneyland, and other problems.
+When Walt Disney World was in early development, there were plans for rides based off Sleeping Beauty, and The Sword in the Stone.
+However, Roy Disney felt Florida deserved their own versions of already existing rides from the California Park, thus they got their own Snow White's Scary Adventures, and Peter Pan's Daring Flight.
+It's been theorized that the reason the former ride was so scary was it being a deliberate Writer Revolt.

 Market-Based Title: Honey, I Shrunk the Audience was renamed MicroAdventure when it was exported to Tokyo.
 As a bonus, while the American and Paris preshows were a narrated slideshow, Tokyo got a specially-shot filmed one in which a Japanese reporter interviewed Dr. Nigel Channing.